-Areas of improvement and recommendations by EEC Actions Taken by the Institution EEC's final recommendations and comments on the HEI's response will revert to the initial format of fewer weekly synchronous meetings that prioritizes asynchronous delivery.
 One possibility, for example, would be to offer only 4 to 6 two-hour synchronous sessions per module, for which the students prepare themselves with a professionally recorded video lecture.
 The valuable synchronous time with the lecturers can then be used for more intensive discussion and especially for collaborative learning opportunities.
 We agree with this recommendation, which we will implement during the restructuring of the programme.
 Short bi-weekly meetings (i.e. 6 sessions) is the format that we used to follow.
-We think that this will be good both for the percentage of students typically not present in synchronous meetings for various reasons (work, family obligations, different time zones, etc.) who have a stronger preference for the asynchronous format, and the percentage typically present with a preference for more synchronous formats.
+We think that this will be good both for the percentage of students typically not present in synchronous meetings for various reasons (work, family obligations, different time zones, etc) who have a stronger preference for the asynchronous format, and the percentage typically present with a preference for more synchronous formats.
 Our experience suggests this is a balanced approach for the needs of all our students.
-We are glad to hear that this approach is fruitful.
-The accessibility of learning materials and information for students with impairments should be increased.
+Choose level of compliance: The accessibility of learning materials and information for students with impairments should be increased.
 Ensure that all content is easily readable on different devices.
 This is an important matter that concerns the Open University as a whole.
 For the time being, the mandatory bibliography is provided in accessible PDFs, which work with assistive technology software and devices for people with low vision and blind people.
 Moreover, OUC is using Moodle as its eLearning Platform, which supports extensive accessibility tools (e.g. screen readers, videos, subtitling, etc.).
 As program administrators, we make sure that instructors take accessibility issues into account when updating course material.
-(As in many Universities) there is room for learning and improvement here, but it is good to hear that accessibility is being taken into account.
-Opportunities for internationalization "at home" could be used by inviting international speakers to synchronous online conferences.
+Choose level of compliance: Opportunities for internationalization "at home" could be used by inviting international speakers to synchronous online conferences.
 We agree with this suggestion.
 We have successfully implemented this approach in the past.
 For example, COS, like many OUC programs, has hosted invited teachers through the Erasmus+ Programme.
-We still feel that we can focus more on increasing the opportunities we This is evidence of good practice.
+We still feel that we can focus more on increasing the opportunities we provide to our students to attend Choose level of compliance: